acanida0623/pdx-w7-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+FEEDBACK

+1. On a scale of 1-10 = 10

+2. I enjoyed how the workshop was organized in a way that it taught me the basics of the terminal first, and then introduced git.
+As we went through each step, the "pieces of the puzzle" all began to come together.
+This kept it interesting and made learning the concepts much easier for myself.

+3. Honestly, I think Beth/you did a wonderful job teaching the course.
+She is a extremely intelligent and obviously knows a great deal about git/unix.
+She did a fantastic job with not only speaking and presenting this information to the class, but teaching it in a way that made sense to everybody!
+I can't think of anything I would recommend changing.